ipfs-inactive/website/content/pages/docs/api.md

 ### /api/v0/object/data

-Outputs the raw bytes in an IPFS object.
+Output the raw bytes of an IPFS object.

 #### Arguments